In what ways has professional baseball both reflected and disrupted systems of racial oppression in 20th-century

 Students will learn about the demographic shifts of the Great Migration and the forces that both pushed and pulled African American populations out of the American South.
-They will consider the ways in which the Negro Leagues presented both a special opportunity for black Americans and a limiting structure.
+They will consider the ways in which the Negro Leagues presented both a special opportunity for Black Americans and a limiting structure.
 First person accounts from affected players and quantitative graphs comparing player salaries in the Negro Leagues and the Major Leagues will expose the inequities of segregated baseball.
-Other support materials will illustrate ways that Negro League baseball afforded African Americans a degree of empowerment that was rare in American life.
+Other support materials will illustrate ways that Negro League baseball afforded Black ballplayers a degree of empowerment that was rare in American life.
 A classroom debate will give students the opportunity to explore all sides of the Negro Leagues story.

 Jackie Robinson’s entrance into the Major Leagues will be considered at length, primarily through clips from Ken Burns’s iconic documentary, Baseball.
-Students will investigate the role played by Branch Rickey, the man who signed Robinson to a Major League contract, just as they’ll reflect on the challenges Robinson faced on his journey.
+Students will investigate the role played by Branch Rickey, the man who signed Robinson to a Major League contract, just as they’ll reflect on the enormous challenges Robinson faced on his journey.

 Jackie Robinson desegregated baseball, but the difficulties for Black players were far from over.
 The lesson ends with an exploration of the moment Hank Aaron broke Babe Ruth’s home run record.
 To many African Americans, Hank Aaron became emblematic of the Black athlete who, through superior ability and personal character, overcame formidable obstacles.
 For Americans who faced prejudice, Aaron showed that they too could dream big.
 At the same time, racist reactions to Aaron’s achievement robbed Aaron of his moment of glory.